 Joe has worked in education for over 20 years at the school, district, and federal levels of government, in district and charter school systems, and in the non-profit sector.
 He began his career as an English and U.S. History teacher in Atlanta Public Schools and was the founding principal of Thurgood Marshall Academy in Washington, D.C. which has the highest performing students of any open-enrollment public school in the city.
 He also served as Director of Charter School Development for the New York City Department of Education under Joel Klein and as Director of K-12 Instruction in Union City, California.
 In Union City, Joe led the districtwide initiative to expand access to and support for honors and advanced classes; in two years the district doubled the number of African-American and Latino students who enrolled in—and passed–honors and advanced courses.

 Joe earned his B.A. from Stanford University, a Master’s degree in Teaching and Curriculum from the Harvard School of Education, and was a Root-Tilden-Snow Scholar at NYU Law School, where he earned his J.D.
 He is the author of several publications, including Teaching Without Bells: What We Can Learn from Powerful Practice in Small Schools (Paradigm Publishers), and a contributing author in Dismantling Desegregation: The Quiet Reversal of Brown v.
 Board of Education (New Press).
+His most recent book, Grading for Equity (Corwin), was published this fall.
 He lives in Oakland with his wife and two children.

 Shayna is a career educator with expertise in pedagogical practices that promote equitable learning outcomes for diverse groups of students.
 She began her career in education as a high school English teacher in Vallejo, California, and has a variety experience within PK-12 and higher education.
 She has spent the past nine years in teacher education, instructing a variety of courses and engaging in the field supervision of beginning teachers.